bobdenotter/many-eyes-of-making/Session recap/Wheel of Fortune Reversed.md

 Information on the temple is harder to find, but with the help of one of the Avowed Galen finds a book with some leaked scraps of the draconic prophecy.
 In this book he finds the rhyme that contains the sentence that Rydia was saying.

-Recount the failures of he who walked in dreams
+> Recount the failures of he who walked in dreams (Note: [[Arag]])

-His large crystal coming apart at the seams
+> His large crystal coming apart at the seams

-The first eye lands where Eberron is breaking
+> The first eye lands where Eberron is breaking

-Twisted into something not worth Making
+> Twisted into something not worth Making

-The giants second eye, a tempest swallowed whole
+> The giants second eye, a tempest swallowed whole

-An isle full of thieves still pays its yearly toll
+> An isle full of thieves still pays its yearly toll

-Eyes of third lie in precious treasure
+> Eyes of third lie in precious treasure

-Darkness surrounding preventing any measure
+> Darkness surrounding preventing any measure

-The fourth eye is blinded by the trees
+> The fourth eye is blinded by the trees

-Corroded scales now looking over its keys
+> Corroded scales now looking over its keys

-And fifth, where frozen wastes will arise in
+> And fifth, where frozen wastes will arise in

-The mist folds into the unknown horizon
+> The mist folds into the unknown horizon

 Looking into the draconic prophecy and Q'barra, he finds information on other dragonborn who came to Q'barra.
 They were escorting a powerful back dragon named Rhashaak.
 They defeated and bound a demonic overlord named [[Masvirik]], also known as the Cold Sun underneath Q'barra and guard it to this day.
 The dragonborn that settled in Q'barra actually briefly colonized it.